 If the action is serious enough, harassment by a landlord or their violation of a tenant’s privacy may be enough justification for relieving a tenant of their obligations of the lease.

-- Changing the locks.
+- Changing the Locks.
 In some states, if the locks are changed by a landlord without the tenant’s permission or without the protection of specific language in the lease agreement, this can qualify as being “constructively evicted”, and could relieve the tenant of their duties of the lease.
-In Iowa, landlords are not allowed to lockout tenants (§§ 562A.33).
+In Iowa, landlords are not allowed to lockout tenants.

 5. Violation of Lease Agreement

 In Iowa, if the court, as a matter of law, finds that a rental agreement or any provision of it was unconscionable when made, the court may refuse to enforce the agreement, enforce the remainder of the agreement without the unconscionable provision.
-(562A.7)
+(Iowa Code 562A.7)

 6. Domestic Violence

-Many states protect tenants who are victims of domestic violence.
-If you are confronting a domestic violence situation (this can also be stalking), and want to move, check with local law enforcement regarding special state laws that may apply in domestic violence situations.
+Iowa provides tenants who are victims of domestic violence with special rental provisions for their protection.
+If a tenant is confronting a domestic violence situation (this can also be stalking), and wants to move, check with local law enforcement regarding special state laws that may apply in domestic violence situations.
 Some statutes the state of Iowa provides for victims of domestic violence include:

 - Proof of Status.
 The landlord is entitled to verify the claim of Domestic Violence status.

 - Protection from Termination.
-The landlord cannot terminate a tenancy, fail to renew a tenancy, or refuse to enter into a rental agreement with a victim of domestic violence. (§§ 562A.27A(3))
+The landlord cannot terminate a tenancy, fail to renew a tenancy, or refuse to enter into a rental agreement with a victim of domestic violence.
+(Iowa Code § 562A.27A(3))